Port Talbot Football League: Background

-The league is currently one division which splits at the midway point.
-The split consists of the Port Talbot Premier League, followed by the Port Talbot Division One.
+The league is currently one division.
+It has recently also run as a single division which splits at the midway point.
+The split consisted of the Port Talbot Premier League, followed by the Port Talbot Division One.

-The League is administered by Mr. Mr T. Lewis (Chairman), Mr A. Short (Vice Chairman), Mr B. Owen (Treasurer) and Mr. David King (General Secretary).
+The League is administered by Mr T. Lewis (chairman), Mr A. Short (Vice Chairman), Mr B. Owen (Treasurer) and Mr David King (General Secretary).